ABOUT US

 Jess also thinks/writes/organizes around labor in the cultural work sector — including wage standards, precarity, freelance/contract models, grassroots/community partnerships, ethical collaboration across power differentials, and dual-system reforms that make cultural and public humanities work more sustainable both for practitioners and for communities/narrators.
 Jess has written on these questions, and tentative solutions for a more just & truly accessible field, and for emerging practitioners, in particular, for AASLH’s History News; and for NCPH’s Ethics & Economic Justice Working Group.
 With Sarah Dziedicz, Jess co-chaired the Oral History Association’s Independent Oral Historians Task Force from 2019-2021: organizing to advocate for and promote more equitable wages and practices for freelance, community-/movement-based, and non-institutional oral historians and cultural workers across the field; & lead co-authoring & co-designging the Independent Practitoners’ Toolkit for Oral Historians for the Oral History Association.
 Jess is deeply committed to equity budgeting in community-based public history, oral history, & folklife work — i.e., making these practices more sustaining, more equitable, and less extractive for the historically-marginalized communities they are all too often forced upon.

-Jess holds terminal degrees in Media Arts (English) & Cultural Studies (with graduate specializations & minors in Folklore Studies, Film & Media Studies, Non-Profit Leadership, & Public Policy) from the University of Pennsylvania & the Ohio State University, as well as a freestanding MA in Public Sector Folklore from Western Kentucky University’s renowned Dept. of Anthropology & Folk Studies with coursework in Vernacular Architecture & internships in local history research, digitization, & curation: meeting the National Park Service’s Professional Standards qualifications for History & Architectural History.
-Jess’s academic work specialized, respectively in film/media arts & environmental/architectural/ambient media, critiques & theories of community-based arts organizing & collaboration, & public-sector folklife & community arts/culture practice, with dedicated academic training in historic preservation, vernacular architecture, folklife research methods for architectural documentation & historic context-building, & historic architecture at both Western Kentucky University & the University of Pennsylvania.
+Jess holds terminal degrees in Cinema & Media Studies (English) & Comparative Cultural Studies (with graduate specializations & minors in Folklore Studies, Film & Media Studies, Non-Profit Leadership, & Public Policy), as well as a freestanding MA in Public Sector Folklore (Anthropology & Folklore) from Western Kentucky University with coursework in Vernacular Architecture, Folk Art, Folk Belief, Folk Arts & Education, & internships in local history research, digitization, & curation: exceeding the Dept. of the Interior’s Professional Standards qualifications for History & Architectural History.
 Jess earned a BA in English Literature with a minor in Interpretation Theory from Swarthmore College.

-In past lives, Jess has worked as a multi-media artist, working primarily in ambient soundscape composition, 16mm filmmaking, analog & digital photography, and expanded cinema // expanded sound installations: broadly inspired by the expanded cinema & community media movements of the 60s & 70s.
+In past lives, Jess also worked as a multi-media artist, working primarily in ambient soundscape composition, analog filmmaking & digital photography, experimental documentary, and expanded cinema // expanded sound installations: broadly inspired by expanded cinema & community media movements of the 60s & 70s and connections between environmental media & environmental justice movements.

-Beyond Jess’s community cultural & arts organizing efforts, Jess has been an intermittent college & community radio DJ since 2008.
+Beyond Jess’s community cultural & arts organizing efforts, Jess has been an intermittent college & community radio DJ since 2008: including as a DJ, board member, & grantwriter for WCRS LP-FM: Columbus’s people-powered radio station.

 Photo Description: Jeff Nagle, hiking in Copper Harbor, Keweenaw Peninsula, Michigan.
 Photo Credit: (c) 2023+ Jess Lamar Reece Holler — Caledonia Northern Folk Studios